 The Chipola College Student Scientists Association allows students who share a common interest in the sciences to get together outside of classroom hours.
 In this setting, classmates can meet to discuss their coursework, organize club activities, or just enjoy a little time away from their busy schedule.
 Student Scientists Associtation members are also responsible for inviting and introducing seminar speakers.
 The seminars are often used as a form of extra credit in science classes and represent an ideal way to expose a significant number of our science students to research which applies to what they have learned in science classes.
 The Student Scientists Association also spends time organizing fund-raisers for club activities, providing community-related services, and taking part in SGA organized functions.
 A more detailed description of some past year's activities follows:

 The Student Scientists Associtation typically schedules three seminars in a semester.
 This year we had many good lecturers visit campus in order to share their expertise on science-related topics.
-Speakers invited to give seminars included an official from the Caverns State Park, who gave a Halloween presentation on "Vampire Bats" (speaker shown below with Science Club members), and an ecologist who talked about "Biodiversity in Florida."
+Speakers invited to give seminars included an official from the Caverns State Park, who gave a Halloween presentation on "Vampire Bats" (speaker shown below with Student Scientist Association members), and an ecologist who talked about "Biodiversity in Florida."
 The Student Scientists Association also took part in the Harlowe Shapley Visiting Lecturer program in recent years.
 The contribution made by Chipola provided an astronomer who gave three presentations on campus.
 The final seminar was given at night and provided an opportunity for members of the community with an interest in astronomy to listen to a leading astronomer discuss his research.

 Below Student Scientists Association members watch as the National High Magnetic Field Lab speaker Michael Smith dumps liquid nitrogen on College Street after a "Cryogenics" seminar.